Timshel/maildev/docs/api.md

 **relayMail(id): Promise<void>** - If configured, this will relay/send the given
 email to it's "to" address.
 Also accepts an email object instead of id.

-**setAutoRelayMode(enabled, rules)** - If relay configured, this will auto relay/send emails received to it's "to" address.
+**setAutoRelayMode(enabled, email, rules)** - If relay configured, this will auto relay/send emails received to it's "to" address.
 The rules allows to filters the emails to send.

 ### Event methods